lopeaa/lopeaa.github.io/index.md

-## Welcome to Lopeaa´s mistakes Pages
+## Welcome to Lopeaa's mistakes Pages

 Find herein some of my unfinished and ongoing projects. fill free to use it the way you feel like to.